 In other words, cognitive rigidity translates into ideological rigidity.
 A brain that has trouble adapting to new rules in a card game also has trouble adapting to new political evidence.

 This isn’t about intelligence.
 Cognitively rigid people can be very smart.
 They just process information in a way that resists change.
 And they often don’t know it.
+The good news is that traits like openness aren’t fixed.
+Studies show personality can be deliberately changed with the right approach.
 A rigid person might insist they’re “spectacularly flexible.”
 We rarely understand our own thinking patterns.

 Zmigrod describes ideologies as “sealed universes” that curve back on themselves.
 They repel evidence.
 They resist interrogation.
 And they do something even more concerning.
 They reshape the brain itself.